azdavis/millet/readme.md

 # Millet

-An implementation of Standard ML being developed mainly for use in [15-150][one-fifty], Carnegie Mellon University's introductory functional programming course.
+An set of tools for Standard ML.

-The main project under current development is a language server, and a corresponding Visual Studio Code language client extension.
-Other projects like an formatter, an interpreter, a debugger, and a compiler might be explored.
+Right now, the set has only one element: language server for SML, and a corresponding Visual Studio Code language client extension.

 ## Naming

 "Millet" has M and L in it, in that order.
 So does "Standard ML".

-Also, birds eat millet, and a bird named Polly Morphism is the mascot for 15-150.
+Also, birds eat millet, and a bird named Polly Morphism is the mascot for [15-150][one-fifty], Carnegie Mellon's introductory functional programming course.

 ## Development

-First install Rust and Cargo, probably with [rustup][].
+First install Rust, probably with [rustup][].

 Then clone the repository, cd inside, and run `cargo build`.